 Penal Code Section 653m(a) only applies if you made a single phone call.
 The LA County prosecutor has to be able to prove you intentionally made the phone call to annoy, or you used obscene language, or you made a threat to inflict great bodily injury or death.

-In cases where you threatened to commit great bodily injury or death, the prosecutor could decide to file charges of criminal threat, under California Penal Code Section 422.
-It's important to note that a phone call, text message, emails, or other form of communication must be more than just simply annoying to be considered a criminal offense.
+In cases where you threatened to commit great bodily injury or death, the prosecutor could decide to file charges of criminal threat under California Penal Code Section 422.
+It's important to note that a phone call, text message, email, or other form of communication must be more than just simply annoying to be considered a criminal offense.

 Obscene Language

 What is considered “obscene language?”
-This important question is often decided by a jury as it's sometimes difficult to determine.
-The language does not have to be sexual in nature to be considered obscene.
-It could be language that is considered offensive, or violates general standards of what is appropriate.
+A jury often decides this important question as it's sometimes difficult to determine.
+Language does not have to be sexual in nature to be considered obscene.
+It could be language that is considered offensive or violates general standards of what is appropriate.

 Profanity could be considered obscene.
 The relationship between the alleged victim and the caller can prove to be an important factor in determining whether the language used was obscene.